Share

 Let’s unpack what this proposal entails, how it could impact insurers and policyholders, and why the conversation itself may be just as important as the policy.

-The Basics: What Schiff’s Federal Reinsurance Bill Proposes
+What Schiff’s Federal Reinsurance Bill Proposes

-At its core, the proposal would establish a federal reinsurance fund — a nationwide pool that insurance carriers could pay into.
+At its core, the proposal would establish a federal reinsurance fund — a nationwide pool that insurance carriers would pay into.
 That pool would then serve as a financial backstop for catastrophic events that exceed private insurers’ ability to pay.

 As Susman summarized it: